EvanGCowan/azure-network-protocols/README.md

 <img width="1603" alt="Screenshot 2023-08-22 at 10 58 46 AM" src="https://github.com/EvanGCowan/azure-network-protocols/assets/142631599/899af8f0-abb0-464b-b154-1c9335ec0ce4">
 </p>
 <p>
-On Client-1, as  <someuser>, try to access the accountants folder.
+On client device, I am logged in as the random user and try to access the accountants folder.
 It should fail.
 </p>
 <br />